ghc-proposals/ghc-proposals/README.rst

 -------------------------------

 Discussion on a proposal occurs on its associated pull request.
-Click on the Pull Requests tab in Github to see a listing of the proposals currently under discussion.
+Click on the Pull Requests tab in GitHub to see a listing of the proposals currently under discussion.
 To see the text of the proposal click on the "Files Changed" tab on corresponding Pull Request page.